 The Northstar-2 Study (HGB-207) is currently enrolling and seeking patients living with transfusion-dependent non beta zero-thalassemia (non-β0/β0) at sites around the world.

-The Northstar-3 Study (HGB-212) will soon be seeking and enrolling patients living with transfusion-dependent beta-zero (β0/β0) beta-thalassemia at study sites around the world.
+The Northstar-3 Study (HGB-212) is now enrolling patients living with transfusion-dependent beta-zero (β0/β0) beta-thalassemia at study sites around the world.
 Approximately one-third of people with transfusion-dependent beta-thalassemia living in the United States or United Kingdom have the β0/β0 genotype, which means they have gene mutations that produce no beta-globin.
-More information about this study will be posted on this site as it becomes available.
+More information about this study can now be found on the NorthStar-3 Study page.

 A clinical research study is a scientific evaluation used to determine if and how a new medication or treatment may work in people.
 Through clinical research studies, physicians may identify new and improved ways to prevent, detect, diagnose, manage and treat different diseases.